Jamesits/auto-image-cutter/README.md

-# auto-image-cutter
+# Auto Image Cutter
-A matlab program to cut text columns from image.
+A matlab program to cut text in columns from image.

 ## Example